Juventus FC: Recent history (2020–present)

+On 7 October 2025, Juventus announced that its chief executive officer, Maurizio Scanavino, would step down from his position on 7 November 2025, concluding a three-year tenure that began in late 2022 following the resignation of the club’s previous board of directors.
+The club indicated that it expected to appoint Damien Comolli, then serving as general manager, as Scanavino’s successor.
+Comolli had joined Juventus in June 2025 after holding executive positions at several European clubs, including Liverpool and Toulouse.
+On 30 October 2025, the club confirmed that Luciano Spalletti had been appointed as their new head coach until the end of the 2025–26 season, replacing Igor Tudor.

 Crest and colours

-Juventus have played in black and white striped shirts, with white shorts, sometimes black shorts since 1903.
+Juventus have played in black and white striped shirts, with white shorts, sometimes black shorts since 1901–02 season.
 Originally, they played in pink shirts with a black tie.
-The father of one of the players made the earliest shirts, but continual washing faded the colour so much that in 1903 the club sought to replace them.
+The father of one of the players made the earliest shirts, but continual washing faded the colour so much that in December 1901 the club sought to replace them.
 Juventus asked one of their team members, Englishman John Savage, if he had any contacts in England who could supply new shirts in a colour that would better withstand the elements.
 He had a friend who lived in Nottingham, who being a Notts County supporter, shipped out the black and white striped shirts to Turin.
 Juventus have worn the shirts ever since, considering the colours to be aggressive and powerful.

-Juventus' official emblem has undergone different and small modifications since the 1920s.
+Juventus's official emblem has undergone different and small modifications since the 1920s.
 The previous modification of the Juventus badge took place in 2004, when the emblem of the team changed to a black-and-white oval shield of a type used by Italian ecclesiastics.
 It is divided in five vertical stripes: two white stripes and three black stripes, inside which are the following elements, while in its upper section the name of the society superimposed on a white convex section, over golden curvature (gold for honour).
 The white silhouette of a charging bull is in the lower section of the oval shield, superimposed on a black old French shield and the charging bull is a symbol of the comune of Turin.
 There is also a black silhouette of a mural crown above the black spherical triangle's base.
 This is a reminiscence to Augusta Tourinorum, the old city of the Roman era which the present capital of Piedmont region is its cultural heiress.

 In January 2017, president Andrea Agnelli announced the change to the Juventus badge for a logotype.
-More specifically, it is a pictogram composed by a stylized Black and White "J" which Agnelli said reflects "the Juventus way of living."
+More specifically, it is a pictogram composed by a stylised Black and White "J" which Agnelli said reflects "the Juventus way of living."
 Juventus was the first team in sports history to adopt a star as a symbol associated with any competition's triumph, who added one above their badge in 1958 to represent their tenth Italian Football Championship and Serie A title, and has since become popularized with other clubs as well.